 Update on Conservation Management Plans

-The Heritage Council of NSW recently completed a review of current conservation management plan (CMP) practices in NSW and how the practice, tools and processes can be improved.
+The Heritage Council of NSW has completed a review of conservation management plan (CMP) practices in NSW and how the practice, tools and processes can be improved.

 After careful consideration, and following detailed stakeholder consultation, the Heritage Council has ceased reviewing and endorsing CMPs.
 This change brings NSW into line with other jurisdictions in Australia, which do not have a CMP endorsement process.

 - still recommending the preparation of CMPs as best practice heritage management guidelines/documents.
 CMPs are important documents that should be attached with works applications for State Heritage Register (SHR) items to help determine heritage impacts and manage change.

 - supporting consultants, local government, and owners/ managers SHR listed items to develop functional CMPs that adopt best practice heritage conservation principles in line with The Burra Charter

 - considering suitable exemptions from approval through both the SHR listing process, or in response to owner/manager needs.

 Watch this space for more details coming soon

 We have developed new guidelines and are now planning webinars to support the preparation of high quality CMPs.
 This includes clarifying where shorter conservation management documents will be appropriate.